Choosing the correct representation for storing Dates and Times

 The Opening Ceremony in Sochi starts Thursday February 7th 2014 at 20:14

 For everyone in Sochi, this is enough information.
 When I receive an invite for my niece’s 1st birthday party stating “Saturday August 10th, starting at 10:00”, I know when to show up.
 When my plane lands at 4:12 local time in Rome, I know it’s dark outside.
-My birthday is October 4th 1985, I know when to celebrate it.
+My friends birthday is September 3th 1986, I know when to celebrate it.

 Humans constantly deal with local dates and times.
 This is because humans mostly live in one place and most people they deal with live in the same timezone and share the local date and time.
 For human applications, converting from a LocalDateTime to an Instant is the exception, not the rule.
 It’s only needed when dealing with other UTC offsets.
 For example when making an international phone call, or when sorting photos from a vacation trip.